An ACT Government Website

 Abrysvo® is the only RSV vaccine approved for use in pregnancy.

-Speak to your maternal care provider about getting this vaccine and other vaccines to protect your baby when they’re born.
+Speak to your maternal care provider about getting Abrysvo® and other vaccines to protect your baby when they’re born.
+Immunisation providers may charge a consultation fee.

 RSV medication for eligible infants and children

-Babies born after 17 March 2025 will also be eligible for BeyfortusTM (nirsevimab) if their birth parent:
+Babies born on or after 1 January 2025 will also be eligible for BeyfortusTM (nirsevimab) if their birth parent:

 RSV catch-up program for eligible infants and children